mewisme/spray/CUSTOM_FRAMES.md

 **Example:**
 1. Download your favorite GIF animation
-2. Place it in the `assets/` folder next to `Arisu.exe`
+2. Place it in the `assets/` folder next to `Spray.exe`
-3. If the filename is `anim.gif`, no config needed (default)
+3. If the filename is `evernight.gif`, no config needed (default)
 4. If using a different filename, set `gif_path` in config (e.g., `"gif_path": "my_animation.gif"`)
-5. Run Arisu - the app will automatically decode and display the animation!
+5. Run Spray - the app will automatically decode and display the animation!

 **Note:**
-- Default behavior looks for `assets/anim.gif` if `gif_path` is `null`
+- Default behavior looks for `assets/evernight.gif` if `gif_path` is not set or is `null`
 - FPS from config will override the original GIF FPS.
 For example, if the GIF has 10 FPS but config sets `fps: 5`, animation will run at 5 FPS.

 ### Method 2: Using PNG Frames (More Flexible)